Cleanup Crew All-Stars Part 1: Invertebrates

 Choosing An Effective CUC

-When choosing a CUC, think of the three different zones of your saltwater fish tank: glass, sand, and rock.
-Invertebrates clean in different zones In addition, some invertebrates are herbivores that eat algae, while others are omnivores and detritivores that eat waste.
-Pick a mix that covers all your needs.
+When choosing a CUC, think of the three different zones of your saltwater fish tank that need cleaning: glass, sand, and rock.
+You must choose a variety of CUC invertebrates to target all three of these zones in the tank.
+In addition, some invertebrates are herbivores that eat algae, while others are omnivores and detritivores that eat waste and leftover food.
+The key is, pick a mix that covers all your needs.

 A lot of fish waste and uneaten food lands on the sand.
 Sand sifting invertebrates eat waste on and under the sand surface.
 Sand sifters also turn over the top layer of sand, which prevents dead spots where uneaten food can rot and anaerobic sand can build up.
 The sand is oxygenated as it is sifted, which improves the sand’s natural filtration ability.

 Algae eaters, when used in combination, can tackle lots of different algae from the green hair algae and bubble algae that grow on rock to the film algae that also grows on the glass.
 Many snails take fine algae from the rocks and glass.
 Hermit crabs graze short hair and brush algae.
-Urchins eat virtually every algae including macroalgae and coralline algae, leaving rocks looking clean and new.
+Urchins eat a wide range of algae including macroalgae and coralline algae, leaving rocks looking clean and new.
 Emerald crabs target bubble algae, aka valonia.